 Let’s have a conversation about grief support.
 Actually, scratch that, let’s not have a—as in singular—conversation about grief support.
 Instead, let’s begin an ongoing dialogue.
 This is only part one of the conversation, which we can revisit and build upon far into the future.
 Does that sound feasible?
 Tolerable?
 Reasonable?
 Good, because this is how grief support should always be: ongoing and evolving.

-Unfortunately, people wishing to support grieving family members and friends often conceptualize their job all wrong.
-Instead of envisioning grief support as an ongoing need to be met, many times people think of it as something to be checked off a to-do list:
+Unfortunately, people wishing to support grieving family members and/or friends tend to conceptualize their job all wrong.
+Instead of envisioning grief support as an ongoing need to be met, people often think of it as something to be checked off a to-do list:

 - 68% said that people seem uncomfortable talking about their grief

 - 58% said people avoid bringing up their loved one

 - 57% said people have disappeared since their loss

 It seems to me that the negative impact of these experiences could be somewhat alleviated if supportive family members and friends conceptualized their role as ongoing as opposed to finite.
 Now I know talking about grief isn't easy—especially if you're worried about saying the wrong thing or if you aren't comfortable with emotion in general—but the only way for individuals and, for that matter, society as a whole to get better at talking about grief is by doing it.